amcameron/mercedes/README.md

 In case the algorithm fails, and you want to do manual anotation, that is built as well.
 First -- open a new terminal window and run "python -m SimpleHTTPServer 8000".
 You might need to install python, just follow the on-screen instructions.
 Minimize that.
 For simplicity I recommend running that as a bash command from Christian's algorithm.

 Now, you can access the annotation software from http://localhost:8080/annotate.html#video=[URL], where URL is the local URL of the video.
+You can access the videos in the "unprocessed_vids" folder like this: http://localhost:8000/annotate.html#video=http://localhost:8000/app/unprocessed_vids/blue_camera1.webm.
+Easy!

+NOTE: The video URL will be accessible on port 8000 rather than port 8080.

 You can test it out here: http://localhost:8080/annotate.html#video=http://media.w3.org/2010/05/sintel/trailer.webm#video=http://html5demos.com/assets/dizzy.mp4

 You can add multiple videos by appending #video=VIDEORUL to it.
 In order for it to work correctly, you should run it in MOZILLA FIREFOX.
 Note: Due to Firefox's bandwidth issues, you might need to let the video buffer occasionally.